Recent research has uncovered how light-sensitive cells in the eye can reset the internal clock when exposed to light.

 The internal clock helps regulate our feelings of wakefulness and sleepiness.
 Its mechanisms are complex, and they obey signals from an area of the brain that monitors ambient light.

-Estimates from the National Heart, Lung, and Blood Institute (NHLBI) suggest that 50–70 million people in the United States have ongoing sleep disorders.
+Estimates from the National Heart, Lung, and Blood Institute (NHLBI) suggest that

 The NHLBI also point to a Centers for Disease Control and Prevention (CDC) survey, in which 7–19 percent of adults reported not getting enough sleep or rest on a daily basis.
 Also, 40 percent said that they unintentionally fell asleep during the day at least once a month.